Why Should You Consider PPA for Speech Language Resources?

 - Pronunciation and Talking:appropriate use of oral articulators to be able to link sounds to form words and sentences in order to be understood by all

-Below are a few Speech Language related concerns that are evaluated and treated at PPA:
+A few Speech Language related concerns that are evaluated and treated at PPA:

 - When a child is having difficulty producing and using age-appropriate speech sounds, this is known as Articulation (Speech) Disorder.
 Symptoms include incorrectly producing speech sounds (phonemes) due to imprecise placement, timing, pressure, speed, or flow of movement of the lips, tongue, or throat.
 This results in limited intelligibility of speech.